 It is important that children get enough sleep each night, not only does sleep improve general well being, alertness at school and mood but it can also help children stay in shape.
 It’s been shown that children who don’t get enough sleep may be at a higher risk of becoming overweight.
 Parents, should try to encourage their children to get a better night’s sleep by setting a consistent bedtime, limiting caffeine drinks late in the day (coffee, tea, cola, energy drinks) and cutting out high tech distractions in the bedroom.

-Visit NHS Choices for more information on children’s sleep.
+Visit the Sleep Charity for more information on children’s sleep.

 Further Information (Websites)